 After you have registered via eduXchange.nl, you will receive a confirmation email from the host institution.
-It will provide you with more information about if you are placed directly or put on a waiting list on the latter case, you might be redirected to the host institution OSIRIS to provide more information.
+It will provide you with more information about if you are placed directly or put on a waiting list in the latter case, you might be redirected to the host institution’s course catalogue to provide more information.
 The email will also include how to access the course, the digital learning environment of the host institution, and also who to contact if you encounter any problems.
 If you didn’t receive this information, please contact the host institution via the e-mail addresses above.

 Following the course & grades

 When do I get access to the course/digital learning environment?